 Bruce facilitates creativity and personal transformation in players and this has endeared him to students that he has taught and artists that have worked with him.

-He started out with trumpet as his first performance instrument and is today also one of the world’s foremost performers on the EVI (Electronic Valve Instrument), a wind synthesizer invented by Nyle Steiner.
-He wrote and recorded the first orchestral concerto for this instrument and with it has performed the Ondes Martenot solo part in Olivier Messiaen’s Turangulila Symphony with the Cape Town Symphony Orchestra.
+He started out with trumpet as his first performance instrument and is today also one of the world’s foremost performers on the Electronic Valve Instrument (EVI), a wind synthesizer invented by Nyle Steiner.
+He wrote and recorded the first orchestral concerto for this instrument and with the EVI has performed the Ondes Martenot solo part in Olivier Messiaen’s Turangulila Symphony with the Cape Town Symphony Orchestra.

 His own projects in South Africa include: